danhitchcock/nano_tipper_z/README.md

-'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips 'send <amount or all, optional: Currency> <user/address>' - Send Nano to a reddit user or an address 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'percentage <percent>' - (default 10 percent) Sets a percentage of returned tips to donate to TipBot development 'projects' - Retrives a list of NanoCenter donation projects 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `minimal`, `full`)
+'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips 'send <amount or all, optional: Currency> <user/address>' - Send Nano to a reddit user or an address 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `minimal`, `full`)
 'withdraw <amount or all> <user/address>' - Same as send 'convert <amountcurrency>' - Calculates the Nano value of the specified curency. e.g. `convert 1USD`.
 Also works with "price" and "value".